antrea-io/antrea-releaser/README.md

 When you run the tool, it creates several files:

 ### Model Output Files (Always Created)

+- **`changelog-model-prompt-<VERSION>-<TIMESTAMP>.txt`**: The complete prompt sent to the Gemini model, including the template, historical CHANGELOGs, and all PR data.

 - **`changelog-model-output-<VERSION>-<TIMESTAMP>.json`**: The raw structured JSON response from the Gemini model, containing all PR classifications, descriptions, and confidence scores.